-Much of my research is focused on the parasites and wider microbial community (microbiome) that live within, and transmit between, different bee species.
+Much of our research is focused on the parasites and wider microbial community (microbiome) that live within, and transmit between, different bee species.

-Working with governing bodies (Natural England), conservation bodies (Bumblebee Conservation Trust) and industry leaders (Biobest), my research has been influential in improving managed bee rearing practices and wild bee health.
+Working with governing bodies (Natural England), conservation bodies (Bumblebee Conservation Trust) and industry leaders (Biobest), this research has been influential in improving managed bee rearing practices and wild bee health.

 These findings on managed bumblebees and parasite transmission have informed both conservation and policy, prompting recognition by NERC in their inaugural impact awards.

 Recent research has demonstrated that flowers can act as transmission hubs for microbes between bee species, which has become foundational to several research strands; including, research into how being choosy about the flowers they visit may influence the risk of a bee catching a particular disease.

 - We start 2022 with an early conference talk - Ryan presented his Masters research on bumblebee population genetics at the UK Population Genetics Group conference

 - Our work on European foul brood is of great interest and Monika was invited to the UK Bee Health Advisory Forum to discuss the ongoing EFB work from her PhD and the lab.

 - Publication! as part of a European collaboration we published work in Scientific Reports showing the results of screening bees from across Europe for viruses.
 We find climate and honeybees are linked to virus prevalence in wild bees

 - Spring harvest - We took a spring honey harvest this year to help prepare our research hives for some experiments we have planned this year on their brood.
 A tasty bit of research prep!